I·SPARC’s Commitment Statement to Safe Participation

 Should you have any questions regarding any of the resources below, please reach out to safesport@isparc.ca.

-The Team BC Code of Conduct (revised March 2023) has been created for all members of Team BC.
-All Team BC Mission Staff, Coaches, Managers, Volunteers and Athletes have been asked to review and sign the code of conduct as a requirement to participate in Team BC at the National Aboriginal Hockey Championships (NAHC) or the North American Indigenous Games (NAIG).
+i) The Team BC Code of Conduct (revised March 2023) – All Team BC Mission Staff, Coaches, Managers, Volunteers and Athletes have been asked to review and sign the code of conduct as a requirement to participate with Team BC at the National Aboriginal Hockey Championships (NAHC) or the North American Indigenous Games (NAIG).
 Team BC Code of Conduct: CLICK HERE.

 I·SPARC understands that screening employees, coaches and volunteers is a vital part of creating, promoting and maintaining a safe environment for all participants.
-I·SPARC requires all employees, coaches / leaders and volunteers aged 19 and older to provide a valid Criminal Record Check (CRC).
+I·SPARC requires all employees, coaches / leaders and volunteers aged 19 and older to provide a valid Criminal Record Check (CRC), inclusive of a Vulnerable Sector Check.
 Criminal Record Checks are valid for a period of one year.
 I·SPARC may also, at any time, request that an individual working as a staff member, coach / leader, or volunteer update their Criminal Record Check if it is believed that the results of the previous CRC are no longer accurate.

 3. How to File a Complaint or Raise a Concern